Lahari-Red/VAYU-IQ/README.md

 **From monitoring to intervention — source-attributed, forecast-aware, enforcement-ready.**

-India has invested heavily in air quality infrastructure, with 900+ CAAQMS stations already streaming readings across the country.
-What's missing isn't data, it's the layer that turns a reading into a decision.
-Today, when AQI spikes in a ward, there's no system that tells an official *why* it spiked, *how long* it will last, or *what specific action* would reduce it fastest.
-The result is a response cycle that stretches to days when it should take minutes.

-VAYU-IQ is built to close exactly that gap.
-The entire platform is organized around one loop, and every module exists to serve some part of it:
+India has the sensors (900+ CAAQMS stations) but no intelligence layer that turns a reading into an *action*.
+VAYU-IQ closes that loop:

 > **signal → source attribution → recommended action → dispatch → measured response time**

-Instead of stopping at visualization, VAYU-IQ tries to walk all the way through this loop: it identifies where a signal is coming from, forecasts where it's heading, recommends what to do about it, tracks who was dispatched, and measures how quickly the intervention actually happened.
-That last part, the measured response time, is what turns this from a dashboard into an accountability tool.

-This repository is a working, single-file prototype that runs the full decision-support arc end-to-end across five major Indian cities: Delhi, Mumbai, Bengaluru, Chennai, and Kolkata.
+This repository is a working single-file prototype that runs the full decision-support arc for five cities (Delhi, Mumbai, Bengaluru, Chennai, Kolkata).

 ---